 Note: Please note that the pictures used below are only examples as packaging might vary between countries.

-We use different packaging depending on the size of the poster as well as the country where the item is produced and shipped to.
+We use different packaging depending on the size of the poster as well as the country to which the item is produced and shipped.